There are thousands of different allergy and viral (Coronavirus) masks in the shop.

 Dynarex is a leading industry maker of sanitary products and medical equipment.
 Each of the masks in this box of fifty is meant for only use in the operating room.

-It should be discarded instantly afterward.
+It should be discarded instantly afterwards.
 The masks have all been sterilized, and the construction doesn’t contain any natural rubber latex.

 These masks are available on the face by looping the straps on the ends around your ears.
 They’re rectangular and cover the face and nose.